netgen/local-development-setup/nginx/ssl/README.md

+# Generate server SSL certificate

+Here you will generate SLL certificate for your server, together with Root Certificate Authority certificate.
+You will register Root Certificate Authority certificate in the operating system Root Certificate Store, so that any newly generated server certificate gets automatically validated by the browser.

 First write down your chosen password in `password.txt` in case you need to regenerate server certificate later on.

-**Step 1**: Create Root Certificate Authority certificate and its private key:
+**Step 1**: Create Root Certificate Authority certificate and its private key with your chosen password:

 ```bash
 openssl req -x509 -new -keyout root.key -out root.crt -config root.conf